pub unsafe trait ErasablePtr {

 A pointer type which is erasable must not include shared mutability before indirection.

-both before and after performing any set of operations on &P
+both before and after performing any set of operations on &P. &mut P methods (notably

 Additionally, the address of the deref target must be independent of the address of the pointer.

-s into its own location, and as such, can not implement ErasablePtr
+Derefs into its own location, and as such, can not implement ErasablePtr.

 This is similar to (but distinct from!) the guarantees required by